borderpointer/walk-wid-me/README.md

 - Postgresql
 - Bootstrap-Sass
-- Devise
 - Angular

 ### Synopsis

-Walk Wid Me is a simple app that allows users to go on a virtual walk with a dog, and save that walk if they wish to.
-Upon landing, the user is given a random first person dog walking video from the app's database to watch and if they don't like it, they can watch another random first person dog walking video.
+Walk Wid Me is a simple app that allows users to go on a virtual walk with a dog.
+Upon landing, users are shown a random first person dog walking video from the app's database to watch and if they don't like it, they can watch another random first person dog walking video.

 ### Motivation